Skip to Main Content

 • Applying: Most payday loans have a simple application process with few requirements.
 Borrowers generally need to provide proof of identity, show they have a stable income and provide their checking account information.

-• Repayment: Borrowers must repay the loan amount and fees by their next payday, which is typically within 10 to 14 days.
+• Repayment: Borrowers must repay the loan amount plus fees by their next payday, which is typically within 10 to 14 days.
 This is often done through a postdated check or authorization for an automatic withdrawal from the borrower’s checking account.

 Pros of payday loans